 Euthanizing animals when needed.

 Working as a veterinarian can be demanding, both physically and emotionally, but it can also be a rewarding profession, particularly if you enjoy animals.
 The road to becoming a vet includes a significant amount of schooling, but average salaries in the field may make that time in the classroom worthwhile.
+Here's a snapshot of veterinarian career data versus related careers, per the Bureau of Labor Statistics (BLS):

 How Much do Veterinarians Make?